department-of-veterans-affairs/vagov-content/pages/decision-reviews/multiple-party-claims.md

 ---
 <br>
 <div itemprop="description" class="va-introtext">
-If you’re one of multiple people claiming the right to the same benefit, you have 60 days to appeal to a Veterans Law Judge at the Board of Veterans’ Appeals in Washington, D.C.
+If you’re one of multiple people claiming the right to a benefit that only one party has a right to, you have 60 days to appeal to a Veterans Law Judge at the Board of Veterans’ Appeals in Washington, D.C.
 A judge who’s an expert in Veterans law will review your case.
 </div>

 <div class="usa-alert usa-alert-info">